nbogie/fast_rails_log_analyzer_in_haskell/README.txt

  * Allow collection of information about unparseable lines.

- * parallelize.
+ * Parallelize.
 It's difficult to find suitable split points in the log file.
 There must be no request in progress at the split point, unless we want to have to reconcile unmatched pairs at the reduce stage.

+ * Make into a cabal package (not necessarily publishing to hackage, though)